Frank5547/Dog-Breed-Classifier-with-Shiny-App-Deployment/README.md

 Background Code behind my deployed R Shiny app located at https://thalamus.shinyapps.io/Dog_Classifier_Deployment/ containing a dog breed classifier built using transfer learning in PyTorch.
 This model yielded a classification accuracy of 83% in the test set.

 The functioning of the app is very straighforward.
-Simply upload an image with a dog and click the button to get the top 3 most likley breeds.
+Simply upload an image with a dog (Supported formats are .png, .jpeg, .jpg, .tiff) and then click the button to get the top 3 most likley breeds.
+This procedure can be done multiple times with multiple pictures.
 A couple examples of how this app works can be seen below:

 ![German Sheppard](Dog_Breed_Class_ex_gs.png)
 ![Mastiff](Dog_Breed_Class_ex_m.png)